-What is type 1 diabetes?
+What is type 2 diabetes?

-Type 1 diabetes is a disease in which the pancreas does not produce any insulin.
-Insulin is a hormone that helps your body to control the level of sugar (glucose) in your blood.
-Without insulin, sugar builds up in your blood instead of being used for energy.
-Your body produces sugar and also gets sugar from foods like bread, potatoes, rice, pasta, milk and fruit.
+Type 2 diabetes is a disease in which your pancreas does not produce enough insulin, or your body does not properly use the insulin it makes.

+As a result, sugar (glucose) builds up in your blood instead of being used for energy.
+Your body gets sugar from foods like bread, potatoes, rice, pasta, milk and fruit.
+To use this sugar, your body needs insulin.
+Insulin is a hormone that helps your body to control the level of sugar in your blood.